Have you ever wondered why some people seem to glide through the day with steady focus and vibrant energy while others struggle to stay alert by noon?

 When combined with complex carbohydrates like avocado and smoked salmon on whole grain bread, lean proteins like cottage cheese, eggs, or smoothies produce satiety and are both filling and stimulating.

-As someone who used to feel foggy in morning meetings, adding scrambled eggs with spinach completely changed the game.
+I do feel foggy in morning meetings.
+I whipped up protien shake using a stainless steel blender bottle and added some scrambled eggs with spinach for breakfast.
 I was sharper, more alert, and I did not find myself mindlessly reaching for snacks before lunch.

-Drinking water early in the morning boost your body for the day.
+Drinking water early in the morning boosts your body for the day.
 Adding lemon slices or cucumber makes it refresh and helps replenish electrolytes lost overnight.
-Coffee and tea are fine, but they should not be your only liquids.

-I pour myself coffee right after waking.
-After switching to a tall glass of lemon water first, I noticed an almost immediate lift.
-My coffee became a boost, not a crutch.
+I pour coffee right after waking.
+After switching to my water bottle filled with water and some slices of lemon, I noticed an immediate boost.

 Refined bread and cereals burn out quickly.
 They give you a jolt of energy, but not the kind that lasts through a busy morning.